sindresorhus/atom-editorconfig/readme.md

 1. Open a project containing an `.editorconfig` file.
 2. Whenever you open a file in the project (or change any `.editorconfig` file from within Atom), EditorConfig evaluates the editorconfig settings for the current file.
 3. EditorConfig then applies these settings to your current editor pane.
 Any change you make from **now on** will follow the editorconfig provided.
 EditorConfig won't automatically fix older files that it considers to be malformed.
 4. You can always check your EditorConfig settings against the current file by invoking the `EditorConfig: Show State` command.
-You can try to fix malformed files with `EditorConfig: Fix File`.
+You can try to fix malformed files using the command `EditorConfig: Fix File`.

 > :bulb: If EditorConfig detects any issues which may prevent it from working properly a :mouse: will appear in the status bar; click on it to open the state notification.

-> :warning: EditorConfig will not fix malformed files (e.g. change all soft-tabs to hard-tabs) this must be done by explicitly invoking e.g. `EditorConfig: Fix File`.
-Keep in mind that malformed files (especially mixed tab-characters) may lead to unexpected behaviour.
+> :warning: EditorConfig will not fix malformed files (e.g. change all soft tabs to hard tabs) this must be done by explicitly invoking e.g. `EditorConfig: Fix File`.
+Keep in mind that malformed files (especially mixed tab characters) may lead to unexpected behaviour.

 ## Supported properties